necatiarslan/aws-access-vscode-extension/README.md

 Apps use this credentials to access AWS resources.\
 This extension especially developed to monitor Aws Access Tokens which has a Expire Time and run a Aws Login Command to renew this token.
 You can see a countdown next to cloud icon.

+## Shared credentials and config ini files
+Aws access credentials lives in the files below
+    - On Linux, Unix, and macOS: ~/.aws/credentials
+    - On Windows: C:\Users\USER_NAME\.aws\credentials

 ## Profiles
 You could have more then one credentials which is called Profiles.\
 If you do not set a profile while calling an AWS resource through the AWS API, api will use default profile.